ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

     // also ArrayDequeue immplements Deque interface (which implement Queue), is a double ended queue Queue<String> queue = new LinkedList<>();
-queue.add("a");     // add to queue, returns `true` if successful, throws `IllegalStateException` if it's full queue.add("b");
-queue.offer("b");  // same as add but returns false if adding fails queue.peek():    // retrieves, but does not remove next item in queue, returns null if queue empty queue.element():    // like peek, but throws exception if queue is empty queue.poll();     // retreives and removes next item in queue, returns null if empty queue.remove();     // like poll but throws exception if queue is empty queue.clear();  // clear queue queue.size();       // return # of items in queue queue.isEmpty();       // return true if empty
+queue.add("a");     // add to queue, returns `true` if successful, throws `IllegalStateException` if it's full queue.offer("b");  // same as add but returns false if adding fails queue.poll();     // retreives and removes next item in queue, returns null if empty queue.remove();     // like poll but throws exception if queue is empty queue.peek():    // retrieves, but does not remove next item in queue, returns null if queue empty queue.element():    // like peek, but throws exception if queue is empty queue.clear();  // clear queue queue.size();       // return # of items in queue queue.isEmpty();       // return true if empty